horsefacts/promises/README.md

 - `make`: Make a promise.
 Issues separate long/fulfill and short/reject ERC721 tokens to caller.
   - `expiration`: Time at which the promise expires and can be rejected.
   - `resolve`: A contract that implements `IResolve`. `resolve.resolve()` will be called to decide whether the promise can be fulfilled.
 This call must return a `bool`.
   - `fulfill`: A contract that implements `IFulfill`. `fulfill(address long, address short)` will be invoked with the current owner addresses of the long/short tokens if the promise is fulfilled.
-This may be the same contract as `fulfill` as long as it implements both interfaces.
+This may be the same contract as `resolve` as long as it implements both interfaces.
   - `reject`: A contract that implements `IReject`. `reject(address long, address short)` will be invoked if the promise is rejected.
-This may be the same contract as `fulfill` and `reject` as long as it implements all three interfaces.
+This may be the same contract as `resolve` and `fulfill` as long as it implements all three interfaces.
 - `fulfill`: Fulfill a promise.
 Invokes `fulfill` if `resolve` returns `true`.
 Promise must not be expired.
 Caller must own the long/fulfill token.
 - `reject`: Reject a promise.
 Invokes `reject`.
 Promise must be expired.
 Caller must own the short/reject token.
 - `ERC721` external interface.